cs-clarence/git-primer/README.md

         modified:   README.md  <= The copy in the working tree
 ```

-If we `git add` to file again, git will stage the changes, which meaning it will apply the changes in copy of the working tree to the one in the index tree.
+If we `git add` to file again, it will stage the changes, which means it will apply the changes in copy of the working tree to the one in the index tree.
 If we run `git status` again, we will see:

 ```
 On branch master